CSCI-4830-002-2014/challenge-week-2/README.md

 ### Q1.
 (3 points)

 The hostnames refer to different servers.
-There seems to be three different webservers (www1,www2,www3) listed in the tutorial data for the same website and the host field is used to differentiate them.
+There seems to be three different web servers (www1,www2,www3) listed in the tutorial data for the same website and the host field is used to differentiate them.

 ### Q2.
 (3 points)